 A team of researchers, led by Professor Ghassan AlRegib in the School of Electrical and Computer Engineering, has been awarded the prestigious European Association For Signal Processing (EURASIP) 2023 Best Paper Award for their outstanding contribution to the Image Communication journal.

-The award-winning paper, titled "TS-LSTM and temporal-inception: Exploiting spatiotemporal dynamics for activity recognition," was authored in 2019 by AlRegib and Assistant Professor Zsolt Kira in the College of Computing, as well as then-Ph.D. candidates Chih-Yao (Kevin) Ma (now a research scientist at Facebook) and Min-Hung (Steve) Chen (now a research engineer at Nvidia).
-The work was completed in AlRegib’s Omni Lab for Intelligent Visual Engineering and Science (OLIVES).
+The award-winning paper, titled "TS-LSTM and temporal-inception: Exploiting spatiotemporal dynamics for activity recognition," was authored in 2019 by AlRegib and Assistant Professor Zsolt Kira in the College of Computing, as well as then-Ph.D. candidates Chih-Yao (Kevin) Ma (now a staff research scientist at Meta) and Min-Hung (Steve) Chen (now a senior research scientist at NVIDIA). the work was completed in AlRegib’s Omni Lab for Intelligent Visual Engineering and Science (OLIVES).

 The research explores different methods to improve action recognition in videos using deep neural networks, specifically two-stream Convolutional Neural Networks (ConvNets).
 It investigates how to better capture the spatiotemporal dynamics within video sequences.
 The study proposes and evaluates two new network architectures: temporal segment RNN and Inception-style Temporal-ConvNet.
 These architectures aim to effectively integrate spatiotemporal information and enhance the overall performance of action recognition systems.
 The research also identifies specific limitations of each method, which could guide future work in this area.